In some parts of the world, they are known as “sea biscuits“, although they’re mostly universally known as “sand dollars“.

 Because their diets rely on them being within a sanded or muddy ocean floor, they are usually found in the sand embankment just beyond a beach’s shoreline, about mid-tide.

-It is suggested that if you don’t see a sand dollar close to the shoreline, that you can enter the water mid-way and check out the sand just beneath the water.
+It is suggested that if you don’t see a sand dollar close to the shoreline, you can enter the water mid-way and check out the sand just beneath the water.

 Once again, removing them from their habitat isn’t recommended.